alefnull/alefsbits/README.md

 ## slips

-a 64 step sequencer, with randomly generated patterns ('generate' button or trigger input). there is an internal quantizer, and knobs to choose the root note and scale that the sequence should be quantized to. (the root note cv can be turned into a v/oct input from the menu). there is also an extra input and output for you to quantize an external signal to the module's current root/scale. you can specify the number of steps with the 'steps' knob, and the amount (percentage of steps in the generated sequence) of 'slips' to add to the sequence during each cycle. a 'slip' is essentially a random offset applied to a given step in the sequence. the range of the 'slip' can be controlled by the 'slip range' knob (up to -1V to +1V). at the beginning of each cycle of the sequence, a new set of random steps will be chosen to add new 'slips' to for that cycle. you can also control the probability that a step will be passed to the output (both its cv value and corresponding gate output).
+a 64 step sequencer, with randomly generated patterns ('generate' button or trigger input). there is an internal quantizer, and knobs to choose the root note and scale that the sequence should be quantized to. (the root note cv can be turned into a v/oct input from the menu). you can specify the number of steps with the 'steps' knob, and the amount (percentage of steps in the generated sequence) of 'slips' to add to the sequence during each cycle. a 'slip' is essentially a random offset applied to a given step in the sequence. at the beginning of each cycle of the sequence, a new set of random steps will be chosen to add new 'slips' to for that cycle. you can also control the probability that a step will be passed to the output (both its cv value and corresponding gate output). finally, there is now also a second "modulation" sequence that is generated with each new main sequence generation (or can be triggered manually with the 'mod gen' button/trigger). the main sequence, slips, and mod sequence can all have independent voltage ranges, which are all set within the right click menu.

 ## lights